Alexander-556/PowerShellScripts/README.md

 - [ ] PowerShell Tutorial
   - [x] Introduce on shell, terminal, and OS
+  - [x] Introduce shell and scripting language
+  - [ ] Introduction on PowerShell

 - [ ] Make this repo README look more attractive